-On the 24 April, we will be delivering one of many presentations on inheritance tax (IHT) planning, following the many legislative changes in recent years.
+On the 24 April, we will be delivering the first of two presentations on inheritance tax (IHT) planning, following the many legislative changes in recent years.
 With growing complexity in this area, we believe it is imperative that individuals understand and review their IHT planning regularly to ensure it is up to date and effective.
 In some circumstances this could also involve family members, especially where intergenerational planning is required.

 Whilst it is said that there is nothing more certain than death and taxes, structuring your finances effectively can help to minimise these taxes significantly, allowing you to pass on more of your hard-earned wealth to your beneficiaries.
 The presentation will seek to explain complex issues in plain English and outline non-aggressive solutions to the many problems that can arise.
 It will focus on three key areas: